Teach teens what they need to know so they can be empowered to lead a life of purpose and independence.

 Data-driven Decision Making Is A Key Part Of Our Residential Program

-Discovery Ranch for Girls focuses on providing the highest quality of care for troubled teens.
+Discovery Ranch South focuses on providing the highest quality of care for troubled teens.
 That is why we continuously conduct research.

 The Youth Outcome Questionnaire (YOQ) consistently demonstrates that treatment at our residential treatment program saves lives.